nguyenyou/scalawind/README.md

 val styles: String = "text-red-500 hover:text-blue-500"
 ```

+As you can see, the whole scalawind thing includes two parts:
-The `case class Tailwind`, the `object tw` and the `extension (tailwind: Tailwind):` is just there for the Fluent Syntax.
-The most valuable part is the macros for compiling these fluent method calls into a string.
+- The `case class Tailwind`, the `object tw` and the `extension (tailwind: Tailwind):` is just there for the Fluent Syntax.
+- The `sw` and  `swImpl` is the macro that will compile all those fluent thing into a string

 ## Acknowledgement